Duncan9099/CV/README.md

 ## Duncan Skinner

-I am looking for a role as a Junior Full Stack Developer.
+I am an enthusiastic learner currently enrolled in a Makers Academy's 12-week intensive development bootcamp with the aspiration to take on  a role as a Junior Full Stack Developer.

 I graduated from the University of Edinburgh in July 2017 and my most recent role was with HSBC as a Premier Relationship Officer.
 My role as a Premier Relationship Officer included onboarding new customers, processing telegraphic transfers and assisting existing clients with their personal banking needs.
 Over the past two years I have had the opportunity to intern at several firms including a private equity firm, a brokerage and a family office.
 Work experience at the above firms has helped me develop key skills in problem solving, analytical thinking and organization.